Welcome to the wonderful world of planners. Where there are so many sizes and formats that it is enough to drive a person mad!

 It’s always best to do a search by the name first, then narrow down through exact measurements.
 It’s also a good idea to make sure you are purchasing the correct format too.
 Several sizes have different formats.
 An example would be Personal size.
 You can get Personal size in ringed inserts and notebook refills.
 Most shops (including ours) will mention which format either on the title or in the listing itself.
 Or both.
 These formats are not interchangeable.
 Sometimes the actual sizes of the same name will be different as seen in Pocket.
 The Pockets rings are 3.2″ x 4.7″, but the Pocket notebook is 3.5″ x 5.5″, commonly called Field Notes. *head spin*

 For ease of use, you can hit the navigation bars at the top of our website and go directly to the format and size that you need quickly.
-Our Ring sizes are under the Ringed Inserts title, stapled booklets are under the Notebook Refills and for our disc-bound, check under The Metro Planner.
+Our Ring sizes are under the Ringed Inserts title and for our disc-bound, check under The Metro Planner for complete planners and refills.
+If you are looking for our new CityGirl Spiral line, click on the Spirals heading for add-ons, interchangeable covers, and multiple design formats.
+Please note, we have discontinued our Traveler’s Notebook refill line as of November 2020.
 The available sizes for each format will drop down if you hover over either one.
 Easy peasy, lemon squeezy.

 If you have any trouble getting around or questions about what planner would be right for you, contact us.
 We would love to hear from you!